mitranim/sublime-gox/readme.md

   * Better snippets that don't mess with auto-completion.

+  * Slightly better indentation rules that more closely match `gofmt`.

 Current shortcomings (?):

+  * Fewer meta scopes: needs feedback.

   * No support for block labels: needs feedback.

-  * Fewer meta scopes: needs feedback.

-  * No fancy indentation rules.

 ## Installation and Usage